csc-training/geocomputing_course/materials/exercise_r.md

 # Exercise: R

 ## R in supercomputers
-* `r-env` is the only R module in Puhti.
+* `r-env` is the only R module in Roihu.
 It has ~1300 packages for all fields of science.
-* Mahti does not have R.
 * LUMI has only [EasyBuild recipe for R](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/r/R/)
 * [CSC Docs: r-env](https://docs.csc.fi/apps/r-env/)
 * [CSC Docs: R for GIS](https://docs.csc.fi/apps/r-env-for-gis/)